lrq3000/neuro-python-plotting/README.md

 # neuro-python-plotting
-Various scripts to plot neuroimaging results using python:
+Various scripts to plot neuroimaging results using Python 2:

 * **barplotwithsamples.ipynb** is a Jupyter Notebook script to plot bars with 90% Confidence Interval error bars and also the subjects points and (optionally) the subjects labels.
 It just expects as input a txt file with one value per line (one value = one subject).
 It works particularly well with CONN REX output (results.ROIs.rex.data.txt).
 It can also plot multiple ROIs, and it can visualize the ROI maps on a glass brain and synchronize with the bar display (same color as glass brain + ROIs centers' coordinates will be displayed in the bar plot + atlas regions names covered by ROIs will be extracted from AAL2 atlas).